beatrizurda/Urda-Garcia_Patient_Stratification/README.md

 First, uniformly processed gene counts were dowloaded from the <a href="http://www.ilincs.org/apps/grein/">GREIN platform</a> and Summarized Emperiment Objects (SE) from Bioconductor were constructed for each study.
 Finally, SE objects corresponding to the same disease where merged (merge_same_disease_se_objects.R).

 ### RNA-seq pipeline
-Then, we applied an RNA-seq pipeline to each disease separately and in parallel (run_rnaseq_pipeline_for_disease.R)
+Then, we applied an RNA-seq pipeline to each disease separately and in parallel (run_rnaseq_pipeline_for_disease.R).
+Then, we clustered diseases based on their significantly dysregulated pathways (molecular_insight_heatmap.R).

 ### DSN generation
-1. First, we computed distances between diseases (build_disease_level_network.py)
+1. First, we computed distances between diseases (Network_building/build_disease_level_network.py)
 2. We used the generated distances to obtain the Disease Similarity Network (DSN) (generating_networks.R)

 ### DSN overlap